Latest media releases

 - Social Services

-The Federal Environment Minister Greg Hunt has today announced his .
+The two public moorings at the Cod Hole dive site in Cormorant Passage are temporarily out of service for maintenance.
 The Great Barrier Reef is a hive of activity.
 Everyone has a role to play in protecting our Great Barrier Reef.

 Foreign Affairs and Trade